Characterizations of complete stabilizability: Introduction

-\end{enumerate} \end{theorem} Several notes on Theorem \ref{yu-theorem-3-4-1} are given in order. \begin{enumerate} \item[$(c_1)$] From Theorem \ref{yu-theorem-3-4-1}, we see that the complete stabilizability is characterized by a family of weak observability inequalities.
+\end{enumerate} \end{theorem} Some comments on Theorem \ref{yu-theorem-3-4-1} are given. \begin{enumerate} \item[$(c_1)$] For each $\alpha>0$, inequality (\ref{10.22Liu01}) is a weak observability inequality.
+Hence, the complete stabilizability is characterized by a family of weak observability inequalities.
 This essentially differs from the exponential stabilizability which corresponds to only one weak observability inequality (see the note $(b_3)$).
-The reason that an exponential function appears in \eqref{10.22Liu01} (as well as \eqref{yu-6-22-1} and \eqref{10-23Liu02}) is as: the system $[A,B]$ is completely stabilizable if and only if for each $\mu>0$, the system $[A+\mu I,B]$ is exponentially stabilizable.
+The reason that an exponential function appears in \eqref{10.22Liu01} (as well as \eqref{yu-6-22-1} and \eqref{10-23Liu02}) is that the system $[A,B]$ is completely stabilizable if and only if for each $\mu>0$, the system $[A+\mu I,B]$ is exponentially stabilizable.
 This can be seen from the proof of Theorem \ref{yu-theorem-3-4-1}.

-\item[$(c_2)$] The statement $(iv)$ can be understood as a kind of discretization version of the statement $(ii)$.
+\item[$(c_2)$] The statement $(iv)$ can be understood as a kind of discretization of the statement $(ii)$.

-\item[$(c_3)$] Theorem \ref{yu-theorem-3-4-1} has been extended in two directions: First, the control operator $B$ is unbounded; Second, the control system is time-periodic.
+\item[$(c_3)$] In this paper, we will further extend Theorem \ref{yu-theorem-3-4-1} in two directions: First, the control operator $B$ is unbounded; Second, the control system is time-periodic.
 We give these extensions in Section \ref{yu-sect-3}. \item[$(c_4)$] As applications of Theorem \ref{yu-theorem-3-4-1}, as well as its extensions, some examples will be given in Subsection \ref{yu-exmp-4}.
-These examples present several concrete control equations, which are not null controllable, but can be proved to be completely stabilizable, via the weak observability inequalities in Theorem \ref{yu-theorem-3-4-1}, as well as its extensions.
+These examples present several concrete control systems, which are not null controllable, but can be proved to be completely stabilizable, via the weak observability inequalities in Theorem \ref{yu-theorem-3-4-1}, as well as its extensions.

 \item[$(c_5)$] We provide some sufficient conditions, from the perspective of the spectral projections, to ensure the weak observability inequalities in Theorem \ref{yu-theorem-3-4-1} (see Subsection \ref{yu-suff-1}).